7hacker/data-structures-algorithms-in-python/README.md

 isBST.py : Given a binary tree is it a Binary search tree?

+K_updates.py : You are given the length of an array filled with all zeros initially.
+Now additions(updations) will be performed over given ranges on this array.
+Each updation will include the range and the number to be added over that range and will be of the form: [start index, end index, increment].
+You have to return the final updated array after all the updations are done.
+Note: The time complexity should be O(n+k) where k is the number of updations and space complexity should be O(1) [https://discuss.leetcode.com/topic/224/range-addition]

 knights_tour_shortestpath.py : You are given two inputs: starting location and ending location.
 The goal is to then calculate and print the shortest path that the knight can take to get to the target location.

 knightsTour.py : Knights tour